* Available for seminars / workshops / Pro-D days

 So what do you need to start teaching math the Mortensen way?

-The Handbook for Teaching Math with Manipulatives is 250 large pages of detailed, illustrated, easy-to-read instruction in employing the Mortensen method written by Canada's leading practitioner of the method.
+in employing the Mortensen method written by Canada's leading practitioner of the method.

-Included are 200 pages of actual lessons on all topics from whole number operations to fractions to functions!
-Never be without a lesson again!
+Included are 200 pages of actual lessons on all topics from

 Every lesson/example is fully illustrated.
 After all, this is a visual approach.